Vector valued de Branges spaces, CNU contractions and functional models: Preliminaries

 Since $(\Omega\setminus D) \cap\mathbb{T}$ has an accumulation point, the identity theorem for operator valued functions \cite[Theorem 3.11.5]{hille} yields

 on the domain $\Omega\setminus D$.

 Using this identity, one obtains the positivity of the kernel function \eqref{Equation 2.4} on the dense subset

 Since the kernel function is continuous on $\Omega\times\Omega$, it follows that the kernel is positive on the whole of $\Omega\times\Omega$.
-For a detailed proof of the positivity of the corresponding kernel in the upper half plane setup, we refer the reader to \cite[Sections~4--5]{mahapatra}.
+For a detailed proof of the positivity of the corresponding kernel in the upper half plane setup, we refer the reader to \cite[Sections~4--5]{mahapatra}. \\ \textbf{V. Hardy space characterization of $\mathcal B(\mathfrak E)$ in the disc setting:}

-A bounded linear operator $T$ on $H$ is called a contraction operator if $\Vert T \Vert \leq 1$.
-A contraction $T$ on $H$ is called completely non-unitary (cnu) if there does not exist a non-zero closed subspace reducing $T$ such that restriction of $T$ to that subspace is unitary.
-The defect operators of $T$ are defined by